FinVue/Financial_Vue_Backup/README.md

-# Instructions to run the Program
+# Instructions to get Started 👋
 ## Getting Started

 To get started with this project, follow these instructions: